-Adjusted Operating Income in Europe decreased by \$4.7 million to \$6.2 million or 2.0% of sales for the fourth quarter of 2023 from \$10.9 million or 4.0% of sales for the fourth quarter of 2022.
-The decrease in Adjusted Operating Income was generally due to lower year-over-year favourable commercial settlements, and operational inefficiencies at certain operating facilities; partially offset by incremental contribution from the higher year-over-year sales, and productivity and efficiency improvements at certain operating facilities and other improvements.
+Adjusted Operating Income (Loss) in Europe decreased by \$15.0 million to a loss of \$8.8 million or (3.6)% of sales for the fourth quarter of 2024 from income of \$6.2 million or 2.0% of sales for the fourth quarter of 2023.
+The decrease in Adjusted Operating Income (Loss) was generally due to the negative impact on margins from lower year-over-year production sales, and lower favourable commercial settlements; partially offset by productivity and efficiency improvements at certain other operating facilities and other improvements.